digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.

+  * layout - in this phase the browser checks how much space each of the page elements need.
+  * painting - filling in pixels, drawing elements: text, graphics etc.
+  * compositing - showing of elements on the page in the correct order - rendering of the page.

 #### Network Questions:

 * Traditionally, why has it been better to serve site assets from multiple domains?